Latvian name: History

 The official records of Latvian names were often variously forcibly assimilated into the foreign culture dominant at times in Latvian lands.
 For example, local pastors, who were often of German descent, used to issue marriage and birth certificates with Germanized names: e.g., Kalns was written as Berg (both meaning "mountain" in Latvian and German respectively).
 Sometimes "de-Germanization" produced a slightly different name, e.g., Daugmants was Germanized as Daugmann and then de-Germanized into Daugmanis.
 Demographer Ilmārs Mežs has estimated that nowadays around a third of all the Latvian surnames are of German origin.

-Most Latvian peasants received their surnames in 1826 (in Vidzeme), in 1835 (in Courland), and in 1866 (in Latgale).
+In rural regions it historically was common to identify individual by the name of the farmstead they lived in, rather than by a surname.
+Using surnames became mandatory after serfdom was abolished.
+Head of the family, usually the oldest living male, was required to choose the surname for his entire family.
+To document the newly adopted surnames in 1826 a special soul revision was conducted in the governorate of Livonia (in Vidzeme), in Courland the surnames were documented in 8th soul revision in 1835, while in Latgale serfdom was fully abolished only in 1866.
 Diminutives were the most common form of family names.
 Examples: Kalniņš/Kalniņa (small hill), Bērziņš/Bērziņa (small birch).